2003-2011 Honda Element

 It’s not easy, but it’s worth it.
 To install the tweeters, you’ll have to fabricate new brackets and, since there is no wiring harness available, you’ll need to splice into the factory wiring.
 If you don't have a factory tweeter, you’ll need to run wire to the speaker location.
 This isn’t a massively challenging project for the do-it-yourselfer, but the less-experienced might want to consult an installation professional.
 Our universal backstrap is a big help for creating a bracket.

-The factory dual voice coil subwoofer, available on the 7-speaker versions of the Element, is a 6-3/4", 2-ohm unit located on the floor below the center of the dash.
+The factory dual voice coil subwoofer, available on the 7-speaker versions of the Element, is a 6-3/4", 4-ohm (2 ohms per voice coil) unit located on the floor below the center of the dash.
 Replacing it is either reasonably easy or ridiculously hard.
 The dividing line between the two extremes is, appropriately enough, the center console.

 For the console-free version, you’ll start by finding the pushpins on the lower rear of the subwoofer panel.
 Push in, pry out; repeat on the other side.
 Next, you’ll carefully pry the panel towards the rear of the vehicle to release the clips and remove it.
 Remove the six Phillips head screws securing the speaker, disconnect the harness and remove.